 - Is your degree qualification transferable and recognised in HK?

-How to choose a university?
+How to choose a UK university from Hong Kong?

 Once you have chosen the course you wish to study you need to select the 5 universities you wish to apply for.
 Our blog entitled ‘University Choices’ provides detail on how to choose a university, but the key factors that should be considered are: